xlc-dev/LES-old/README.md

 ### Frontend

-`cd` to the frontend folder, and run `ng serve` for a dev server.
+`cd` to the frontend folder, and run `npm run start` for a dev server.
 Navigate to `http://localhost:4200/`.
 The application will automatically reload if you change any of the source files.